PI: Brian Rush & Jurgen Rehm (Institute of Mental Health Policy Research/CAMH, ON)

 ENVIRONMENTAL SCAN OF DETOXIFICATION/WITHDRAWAL MANAGEMENT PRACTICE AND NEEDS ACROSS CANADA

-Undertake a comprehensive environmental scan of current institutional practices and information/evidence-needs related to detoxification and withdrawal management services for OUD in Canada.
+Completed an comprehensive environmental scan of current institutional practices and information/evidence-needs related to detoxification and withdrawal management services for OUD in Canada.

-Identify the perceived system/environmental factors that are influencing current practice.
+Identified the perceived system/environmental factors that are influencing current practice.

 DEVELOPMENT OF OPIOID DETOXIFICATION/WITHDRAWAL MANAGEMENT REVIEW AND ‘BEST PRACTICE’ DOCUMENT